weaviate-tutorials/feature-examples/README.md

 # New Feature Examples

-This repository has example Python client code for new Weaviate features.
-When a new version of Weaviate is released, new examples are added to a directory that corresponds to the release.
+This repository has example [Weaviate Python client](https://weaviate.io/developers/weaviate/client-libraries/python) code for new Weaviate core features.

+When a new version of Weaviate core database is released, new client examples are added to a directory that corresponds to the release.

 ## v1.26 Feature Examples